Tampa Child Custody and Parenting Plan Attorney

 Parenting Plan Topics

-In each case, the Court enters a parenting plan and time sharing schedule.
-A parenting plan addresses many different topics regarding your child or children which includes, but is not limited to:
+In each case involving minot children, the Court enters a Parenting Plan and time sharing schedule.
+The Parenting Plan addresses many different topics regarding your child or children which includes, but is not limited to:

 - When your child or children will spend time with each parent?

-- How the parents will share holidays, birthdays, and summer break?
+- How will you and the other parent share holidays, birthdays, and summer break?

-- Which parent’s address will be utilized for school and legal purposes?
+- Which parent’s address will be designated for school boundary and legal purposes?

-Parenting plans are governed by Florida Statutes § 61.13.
-This statute requires the Court to determine what is in the best interest of the minor child or children.
-The Court must analyze this by examining the unique facts of each case against the factors listed in the statute which are as follows:
+Parenting plans are also governed by Section 61.13, Florida Statutes.
+This statute requires the Court to determine what is in the best interests of the minor child or children.
+Absent an agreement by the parents, the Court must make this determination by analyzing the unique facts and circumstances of each family in light of the factors listed in the statute which are as follows:

 - The demonstrated capacity and disposition of each parent to facilitate and encourage a close and continuing parent-child relationship, to honor the time-sharing schedule, and to be reasonable when changes are required;